Imagine sitting at your desk and trying to focus on a project due soon.

 The Pomodoro technique helps you build momentum.

 The timer creates a sense of urgency and encourages you to get started quickly.
 And, once you get into a groove, it's easier to continue working and maintain focus.
 The frequent breaks help you avoid burnout and keep your energy levels up.
-And, the longer break after four Pomodoros helps you rejuvenate and come back refreshed.
+And, the long break after four Pomodoros helps you rejuvenate and come back refreshed.

 It's an effective way to create an upward spiral of productivity.